 Our opinion about Roquebrune-Cap-Martin

 For us, a visit to Roquebrune-Cap-Martin was a half-day trip from nearby Cannes where we lived for a few weeks.
-Until our second time on Cote d’Azur, we had no idea that such a nice place existed there!
+Until our second time in Cote d’Azur, we had no idea that such a nice place existed there!
 Unfortunately, Roquebrune isn’t mentioned in many guides or travel blogs and we came across it by accident, just by scanning Google Maps while looking for new interesting and not-so-obvious places to visit.

 We visited it in early August during midday hours and we were two of just a handful of other people in the old town, and also on the peninsula (which was actually quite weird but maybe because of the dinner hours).
 Exploring everything we wanted took us about 5 or 6 hours.